barahilia/blog/_posts/2014-10-11-points-on-plane-compression.markdown

 ### An idea: describe with "patterns"

 Completely different approach will be to discover "patterns" in the points and to describe them in a short manner.
-Here probably even more precision can be lost, but more compact encoding can be achived.
+Here probably even more precision might be lost, but a more compact encoding can be achived.
 And probably the decoded picture will look very similar to the real view and be easily resizable.
+In any event this is just an idea and wasn't thoroughly checked yet.

 ## Summary

 Apparently the optimal solution that require minimal investment and reaching good compression level would be the "sort and zip".
-Every modern browser supports compression, like `Content-Encoding: gzip` HTTP header and this is seamless for the application on the client side.
+Every modern browser supports compression, through `Content-Encoding: gzip` HTTP header and this is seamless for the application on the client side.
 So virtually the only thing needed for implementation is to sort the data.
 To make things even more faster a precompressed data can be saved in advance in the database.